The Real Root of Anxiety—and Why Connection Is the Cure

 👉🏼 “Will anyone stay with me when I can’t hold it together?”

 Even our sense of purpose is tied to connection.
 We want to matter to someone.
-We want our presence, our work, our existence to make a difference.
+We want our presence, our work, and our existence to count.

 That desire is good and God-given.

-So when anxiety whispers, “You’re on your own,” it strikes at both peace and purpose.
+So when anxiety whispers, “You’re on your own,” it strikes at belonging and purpose.

-Think about it: if you were the last person on earth, what would there even be to be anxious about—growing your own green beans? 😅 You wouldn’t be rushed, compared, or judged.
-You wouldn’t be hustling to impress anyone or prove anything.
-Because anxiety is rarely about the surface-level tasks.
+Think about it: if you were the last person on earth, what would there even be to be anxious about—growing your own green beans? 😅 There would be no rush, comparison, fear of judgment.
+You wouldn’t be hustling to impress or prove.

-It's about belonging.
-It's about wanting to be seen, supported, and connected.
+It's about connection.
+About wanting to be seen, supported, and safe.
 It's the quiet fear that maybe... we won’t be.

 And ironically?
 We often chase relief in ways that make us feel more lonely.